Shun-Gan/ADA/README.md

 ## Introduction

-This repository provide the codes of Adaptive Driver Attention (ADA) model to predict salient regions in different traffic scene
+This repository provide the codes of Adaptive Driver Attention (ADA) model to predict salient regions in different traffic scenes

 ![Fig1](./figures/Fig1.png)